d-koppenhagen/.dotfiles/README.md

 Defines a list of directories (e.g. all `node_modules` directories inside the `~/dev`) that should be excluded from time machine backup (as they are quite big and can be re-installed by `npm i` after restoring a backup).

-To update teh directories to be excluded frequently, simply add a cronjob:
+To update the directories to be excluded frequently, simply add a cronjob:

 ```bash
 crontab -e